rubocode/frontier.nvim/doc/design/README.md

 generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
-The other **truecolor** terminals including **iTerm** abd **WezTerm** terminals have the frames look really good but code lines are squeezed togther.
+The other **truecolor** terminals including **iTerm** abd **WezTerm** have the frames look really good but code lines are squeezed togther.

+> The multitude of programming languages were created by humans so that
+> the other humans can better understand what you were trying to get the
+> computer to do in that particular context.
+Thus each programming
+> is a DSL.
+Some of them are more abstract and general than others.
+> If humans ever reach a stage where no one really knows what
+> the computer is doing, it should not be called artifical intelligence,
+> but genuine stupidity on the part of the humans.
+> **Ruchira Bomiriya**

 Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I prefer using the **Mac Terminal**.